mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

 also avg. linf distance vs. step size for both the clipped and unclipped distance.

-#### Attacks against an adversarially-trained network using the paper's step-taking algorithm:
+#### Attacks against an adversarially-trained network trained with the paper's step-taking algorithm:

 ![](exp5_PGD.png)

-#### Attacks against an adversarially-trained network using Adam:
+#### Attacks against an adversarially-trained network trained with Adam:

 ![](exp5_ADAM_PGD.png)